 - Add poha (flattened rice) and mash it into the potato mixture .

 - Make sure the potato dough is lump-free and smooth in texture.
 Add a tablespoon of rice flour if the dough feels sticky and bind again.

 - Finish the dough with a teaspoon of oil.

 ASSEMBLING ALOO TIKKI

-- Take some dough in your hands and roll it like a ball.
+- Take a golf-sized ball potato dough mix and shape it like a ball.